chronoDave/Chrono-Labs/packages/portfolio-express/assets/markdown/about.md

  - <b>Respect privacy and embrace transparency</b>.
 Every user has the right to know how their data is being collected and used.
 I'm a big supporter of [open source software](https://github.com/chronoDave).
  - <b>Iterate</b>.
 Nothing is perfect after the first attempt.
 Iterate often to make sure you're making the _right_ thing.
  - <b>Embrace individuality</b>.
-Every users has their own desires and it's the role of the designer to make sure those desires are fullfilled, meaning customization and accesibility should be readibly available.
+Every users has their own desires and it's the role of the designer to make sure those desires are fulfilled, meaning customization and accessibility should be readily available.
  - <b>Form follows function</b>.
 Everything must be designed for a reason.
 Remove things that don't have functional value.
  - <b>Less is more</b>.
 More often than not, the simplest solution is the best solution.
 Don't overcomplicate things if you don't have to.
  - <b>Physical over digital</b>.
 If possible, hardware should be physical instead of digital.
 Tactility matters.